Chuseok is ahead of us in September in Korea!

 • Namsangol Hanok Village – A popular Chuseok holiday destination, located near Chungmuro Station, where visitors can take part in various hands-on activities and enjoy folk music performances.

-• National Folk Museum – Located in the grounds of Gyeongbokgung Palace, the National Folk Museum offers a wide range of hands-on activities and traditional games.
-Open during the Chuseok holiday period except on Oct 4.
+• National Folk Museum – Located on the grounds of Gyeongbokgung Palace, the National Folk Museum offers a wide range of hands-on activities and traditional games.
+(Closed on September 10th)

-• National Museum of Korea – The National Museum of Korea, the nation’s largest museum located in Yongsan in the central Seoul, will hold various traditional events.
-Open during the Chuseok holiday period except on Oct 4.
+• National Museum of Korea – The National Museum of Korea, the nation’s largest museum located in Yongsan in central Seoul, will hold various traditional events.
+(Closed on September 10th)

 2. Amusement Parks

 - Everland – Everland is Korea’s largest theme park located in Yongin, Gyeonggi Province, boasts a wide range of rides and attractions, such as T-Express, one of the best wooden roller coasters in the world.
-During Chuseok, enjoy Everland theme park’s Halloween attractions, such as the Blood City, a new zombie apocalypse-themed event, Horror Maze, Horror Safari and many more.
+You can book Everland 1 day pass instantly on Trazy and simply show your QR code ticket on your phone when entering.